ChickTechRDU/rpi-wordpress-screen/README.md

     if total_comments == top_blog_total_comments:
         # Tie for top blog!.
 Add the tied blog to the list.
         top_blogs.append(blog_name)
+        # We don't need to adjust the top_blog_total_comments because this blog has the same number,
+        # so it doesn't change.

+        # The 'continue' keyword makes us skip to the next iteration of the for loop without running
+        # any other code below.
         continue

     if total_comments > top_blog_total_comments:
+        # We found a new top blog!
-    	# replace the top_blogs list with just this blog since it has the most comments
+        # Replace the top_blogs list with just this blog since it has the most comments.
         top_blogs = [blog_name]
-        # replace the top_blog_total_comments with how many comments this blog has
+        # Replace the top_blog_total_comments with how many comments this blog has.
         top_blog_total_comments = total_comments

+# Now print out the winner.
+But first we have to check if there is a tie, so we print out all of the
+# winners.
 if len(top_blogs) > 1:
-	# sepearte each blog title in a tied list with an "and" when printing it out
+    # Since we've got a tie, separate each blog title the list of top blogs with an "and" when
+    # printing it out.
     print("There is a tie for the top blog! {0} all have {1} comments.".format(
           " and ".join(top_blogs), top_blog_total_comments))
 else:
+    # No tie.
+Just print out the single winner.
     print("{0} is the top blog with {1} comments".format(top_blogs[0], top_blog_total_comments))
 ```

-Take some time to play with this a bit.
+Take some time to play with this a bit:

+- Try commenting on each other's blogs by browsing to the URLs we added to your hosts file and commenting on them.
+Then, rerun your program so you can watch each others counts go up.
+- What happens if you don't put any blog urls in the `blog_urls` dictionary and then run the program?
+- Try counting comments on just the latest post.
+How would our blog request change?
+Can you add a new method to the class to help?
+- Try counting blog posts instead of comments.
+How would our blog request change?
+Can you add a new method to the class to help?

 ## Quick recap
 Yesterday we covered: